 While referral programs all have similar basic structures, they should be unique to your company and directly trackable.

 Referral programs should also be tracked so you can understand who was referred and by whom, as well as when they were referred, and if that person converted into a customer.
 Knowing the who and when of tracking allows for nurturing of leads and following up with currently customers.

 A few good questions to ask for tracking include:

 - Who is referring?

-- Why are they referring that friend/family/acquaintance?
+- Why are they referring that friend, family member, acquaintance, etc.?

 - Which promotional method worked best?

-- What incentive worked best?
+- Which incentive worked best?